Yeh Bing-cheng

 You might also like

-Founder of Pin Xue Tang, promoting reading literacy education in Taiwan, working to change the educational predicament of 'good at tests but bad at thinking'
+Founder of Pin Xue Tang, promoting reading literacy education in Taiwan and dedicated to overcoming the educational dilemma of "being able to pass exams but unable to think"

 閱讀全文